DLIIC is excited to announce the 12 winners of the first Innovation Challenge window! These are the team leaders of the

 The DLI Innovation Challenge supports the Sustainable Development Goals and aims to contribute to progress in the areas of Health and Wellbeing (SDG 3), Gender Equality (SDG 5), and Decent Work and Economic Growth (SDG 8).
 The DLI Innovation Challenge team will award grants to local innovators with the best solutions through a competitive process of up to five Challenges.
-The first Challenge Window will be launched in October 2016, with winners to be announced in February 2017.
+The first Challenge Window was launched in October 2016, with winners to be announced in February 2017.

 Each Challenge will include three to five themes.
 The DLI Innovation Challenge team will develop these themes through consultation with relevant Tanzanian stakeholders.
 The themes will be based on lessons learned from prior Challenge Windows and will incorporate input and priorities from the broader DCLI program.
 The themes for the next Challenge Window will be announced approximately four months after the launch of the first Challenge.
-The themes for the first Challenge are:
+The second Challenge will commence in March 2017.

 During each Challenge Window, the DLI Innovation Challenge will award both small grants (up to US$25,000 each) and large grants (up to US$100,000 each) to Tanzanian individuals and organizations based on specific evaluation criteria.
 For each Challenge Window, we expect to award about 12 grants in the range of US$10,000-25,000 each, along with two grants in the range of US$75,000-100,000.
 The DLI Innovation Challenge team will collaborate with grantees to develop their ideas into workable solutions that align with the Challenge themes.
 Solutions can be processes, applications and/or tools that solve a specific problem in each theme.
 The Challenge is open only to Tanzanian individuals, groups, collaborations and/or legally registered organizations.